Buc-ee's: History

-In September 2015, it was announced that at least part of Buc-ee's corporate operations would move to office space at Pearland Town Center.
+In September 2015, it was announced that at least part of Buc-ee's corporate operations would move into office space in Pearland Town Center.
 The "partial headquarters" would house the company's legal and human resources departments.
 The space was ready by early 2016.
 The second Buc-ee's in the Dallas–Fort Worth metroplex, the 32nd location in Texas, opened on May 23, 2016.
 The store is in northern Fort Worth, across from Texas Motor Speedway.
 The third DFW location opened in Denton, Texas, on October 29, 2018.

 Buc-ee's established another store in Melissa, Texas, on February 5, 2018.
-The store is located off New Davis Road and U.S. Highway 75 and it opened on April 29, 2019.
+The store is located off New Davis Road and U.S. Highway 75, and it opened on April 29, 2019.